JonasNorling/guitarboard/fw/README.md

 make flash # Flash the default program onto the target using OpenOCD, or make dfu # Flash the default program onto the target over USB (short BOOT0 to VCC)
 ```

-### Notes

-On Mac OS X, libopencm3 fails to generate the linker script properly.
-The gsub
-lines in scripts/genlink.awk need some more escaping to work with the local awk.